Topographic Profiles as Cross-sectional Views

 You’re going to start drawing a line where you want the elevation profile.
 We free-hand the line across the meteor crater.
 Adding a bit of transparency for reference, here’s where our profile line will plot out the topographic profile:

 Select the Profile Graph tool, and it looks like this:

 You can eyeball the topographic profile and estimate that it made about 150 – 170 meters of an impact into the Earth.
 Further to that, it’s about a mile or so wide.

 Not the place you’d like to be standing when disaster strikes.

 Now, It’s Your Turn to Create a Topographic Profile

 You can do some pretty neat stuff with the 3D analyst tools.
-Generating cross-section lines and 2D graphs are just one of them.
+Generating cross-section lines and 2D graphs is just one of them.

 A topographic profile of Mount Everest… Or even plot out a mountain near your home with these free global DEM data sources.

-Simply, 2D graphs show height on the land.
+Simply, 2D graphs show the height of the land.